-How We Addressed the We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's property impairment review process.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's property impairment review process.
 For example, we tested controls over management's process for identifying and evaluating potential impairment indicators.